 My educational background is a blend of Marketing and Digitalization so at a first glance, being a learning consultant may come as a surprise to some but it was only a natural progression of my professional development.

 For a few years, I worked as a student assistant at Copenhagen Business School where I was mostly involved in projects related to video production and learning technologies.
-Throughout the years my role has evolved, I got more and more responsibilities in my hands and amid the pandemic, institutions acknowledged the importance of technology and instructional support which gave birth to my current role as a learning consultant.
+As I honed my skills in digitalization, I discovered my passion for web design and started offering my services as a side hustle, creating beautiful and functional WordPress websites for clients.
+You can explore some of my work on my web design portfolio.
+Throughout the years, my role at CBS evolved, and I got more and more responsibilities in my hands.
+Amid the pandemic, institutions acknowledged the importance of technology and instructional support, which gave birth to my current role as a learning consultant.

 What I love about my job is that the learning never stops.
 I am always on my feet trying to update my skills and stay current with the latest technologies and learning theories